Pioneers and Powder Kegs

 Confidence was restored, the investor reassured, and the team reinvigorated.
 From scratch, we were able to rapidly provide independent confirmation that the operational model had not negatively affected the project.
 The management were courageous in contacting us for an unvarnished report of the project, but it paid off.

-Acting on our recommendations, our client could embed the outsourcing model, maximise management efficiency, streamline projects, and better prepare the team for success.
+Acting on our recommendations, our client could embed the outsourcing model, maximize management efficiency, streamline projects, and better prepare the team for success.
 Investment in this knowledge capture will pay dividends in economic savings down the line.